ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 ## UDP and Its Behavior {#udp-behavior}

-For most of the history of the Internet, we have trusted UDP-based applications to limit their impact on other users.
-One of the strategies used was to use UDP for simple query-response application protocols, such as DNS, which is often used to send a single-packet request to look up the IP address for a DNS name, and return a single-packet response containing the IP address.
-Although it is possible to saturate a path between a DNS client and DNS server with DNS requests, in practice, that was rare enough that DNS included few mechanisms to resolve contention between DNS users and other users (whether they are also using DNS, or using other application protocols that share the same pathways).

-In recent times, the usage of UDP-based applications that were not simple query-response protocols has grown substantially, and since UDP does not provide any feedback mechanism to senders to help limit impacts on other users, application-level protocols such as RTP {{RFC3550}} have been responsible for the decisions that TCP-based applications have delegated to TCP - what to send, how much to send, and when to send it.
+Because UDP does not provide any feedback mechanism to senders to help limit impacts on other users, UDP-based application-level protocols have been responsible for the decisions that TCP-based applications have delegated to TCP - what to send, how much to send, and when to send it.
 Because UDP itself has no transport-layer feedback mechanisms, UDP-based applications that send and receive substantial amounts of information are expected to provide their own feedback mechanisms, and to respond to the feedback the application receives.
 This expectation is most recently codified in Best Current Practice {{RFC8085}}.

 In contrast to adaptive segmented delivery over a reliable tansport as described in {{adapt-deliver}}, some applications deliver streaming media using an unreliable transport, and rely on a variety of approaches, including: